cypress-io/cypress-example-recipes/README.md

 [Bootstrapping your App](./examples/server-communication__bootstrapping-your-app) | Seed your application with test data [Seeding your Database in Node](./examples/server-communication__seeding-database-in-node) | Seed your database with test data
-[XHR assertions](./examples/server-communication__xhr-assertions) | Spy and assert on application's network calls [Visiting 2nd domain](./examples/server-communication__visit-2nd-domain) | Visiting two different domains from two different tests
+[XHR assertions](./examples/server-communication__xhr-assertions) | Spy and assert on application's network calls [Visiting 2nd domain](./examples/server-communication__visit-2nd-domain) | Visiting two different domains from two different tests and passing value from one test to another
 [Pass value between specs](./examples/server-communication__pass-value-between-specs) | Pass a value from spec to spec via the plugin file using [cy.task](https://on.cypress.io/task)
 [Stream test results](./examples/server-communication__stream-tests) | Streams each test result from the browser to the plugins to an external process via IPC
 [Offline](./examples/server-communication__offline) | Test web application when the network is offline